safirimontano/CRUD_SQL_server/README.md

 # CRUD SQL server

-Nesse repositório você encontrará um CRUD (Create, Read, Update and delete) e outros comandos SQL para Microsoft SQL Server.
+Nesse repositório você encontrará um CRUD (Create, Read, Update and delete) e outros comandos SQL para Microsoft SQL Server feitos com informaçõees de pilotos de fórmula 1 com algumas alterações.
 O arquivo contem a base de dados para que sejam realizadas as consultas.
-Para conseguir

-(In this repository you will find a CRUD (Create, Read, Update and Delete) and other SQL commands for Microsoft SQL Server.The file contains the database for queries.)
+*In this repository you will find a CRUD (Create, Read, Update and Delete) and other SQL commands for Microsoft SQL Server made with information from formula 1 drivers with some changes.The file contains the database for queries.*

+## Dicas de uso
+Para conseguir realizar as QUErys é necessário que comece pelo passo 1 e 4 onde você irá criar e inserir valores em uma tabela.
+A legenda PT-EN se encontra no final da página para que haja melhor compreenção de nomes de colunas.

+## Usage tips
+In order to be able to carry out the QUErys it is necessary to start with step 1 and 4 where you will create and insert values in a table.
+The PT-EN caption is at the bottom of the page for better understanding of column names.

 ## Passo a passo com imagens dos resultados esperados
 (Step by step with images of expected results)

-**1. Criar duas tabelas uma com 7 colunas e outra com apenas uma.
+**1. Criar duas tabelas uma com 7 colunas e outra com apenas uma.**

-*Create two tables, one with 7 columns and other with only one.
+*Create two tables, one with 7 columns and other with only one.*

 ```SQL